n8n-io/bash-dash/README.md

 Calling a test webhook is possible by adding as last parameter `--test`.
 It will then replace `/webhook/` with `/webhook-test/`.

+## Requests made

+The request bash-dash makes are by default POST-requests.
+Opional call-commands that got supplied will be send in the body.
+The server has min.
+2 minutes to send a response which then gets printed to the terminal

 ## License

 Bash-Dash is [**Apache 2.0**](https://github.com/n8n-io/bash-dash-command/blob/main/LICENSE) licensed.